amikrop/aiomixcloud/README.rst

     # Inside your coroutine:
     async with Mixcloud(access_token=access_token) as mixcloud:
-        # Follow a user:
+        # Follow a user
         user = await mixcloud.get('alice')
         await user.follow()

-        # Upload a cloudcast:
+        # Upload a cloudcast
         await mixcloud.upload('myshow.mp3', 'My Show', picture='myshow.jpg')

 For more details see the `usage page